fourTheorem/serverless-ecommerce-workshop/lessons/03-apis-lambda/README.md

 Just to understand this better, let's make an example.
 Let's assume we have the following API specification to update or create a specific gig:

 ```
-Endpoint: /gig/:slug ("slug" is a path parameter)
 Method: POST
+Endpoint: /gig/:id ("id" is a path parameter)
 ```

 If we issue the following request: